 If your app can be run with full functionality and without authentication then just do that - in this case you are testing the app, not the authentication controls.

 Single Sign On systems can be especially hard to work with.
 If you can use a simpler authentication mechanism like HTTP auth or a simple POST form then do that - these options will be much easier to set up and much less likely to break your testing.
+Some SSO providers do document ways to authenticate automatically - see the next page.

-Two factor authentication (2AF) can be even harder to work with.
+Two factor authentication (2FA) can be even harder to work with.
 ZAP does not work by magic - if you want to perform automated scanning but need a 2FA token then you are going to need to be able to get that token to ZAP.
 If you cannot do that then you will not be able to automate your authentication.

 If you are testing your own app then seriously consider what options you have you making it easier for you to test it using automation.